natis1/infinitegrimm/README.md

 ### Features

 * Fight Grimm in an endless, increasingly difficult battle.
+* Earn geo and compliments from Grimm based on the damage done.
 * Optional hard mode for really skilled players.
 * Every attack dodgeable at every speed.
 No more relying on RNG for your hitless run.*
 * Bring Grimmchild with you for moral support and extra damage.